 Husband, Father, Hoosier Conservative Leader

 Kyle Pierce was elected in 2022 to represent House District 36 in the Indiana General Assembly.
-He is currently the youngest member in the Indiana General Assembly.

 Pierce is a pragmatic, Conservative Hoosier focused on championing higher-paying jobs, protecting individual liberties, empowering families to have more choice in their children’s education, promoting government transparency, and streamlining government for Hoosiers.

 In 2023, Pierce supported legislation providing one of Indiana's largest tax cut packages, saving an estimated $430 million for hardworking Hoosiers.
 He also supported a bill to provide $100 million in property tax relief for homeowners beginning this year.
 Pierce also co-authored a bill to lower healthcare costs and create greater transparency in Indiana's largest hospital systems through a new Health Care Cost Oversight Task Force.
 He also co-sponsored a bill launching a new statewide infrastructure for mental health services, including expanding the number of behavioral health clinics.
-He has also worked to promote and pass legislation that streamlines state government in order to allow for more accountability, transparency and accountability for Hoosiers.
+He has also worked to promote and pass legislation that streamlines state government to allow for more accountability, transparency, and accountability for Hoosiers.

 Pierce was one of three Indiana legislators accepted into the 2023 Bowhay Institute for Legislative Leadership Development, a competitive fellowship program for up-and-coming Midwest state legislators.
+He was also presented with a Champion of Term Limits Award by U.S. Term Limits the same year.

-In 2024, he was recognized as a policy champion by the American Legislative Exchange Council (ALEC) for sponsoring Senator Eric Koch’s SB 180, which protects Hoosiers from the implementation of a Central Bank Digital Currency.
-He was also presented with a Champion of Term Limits Award by U.S. Term Limits in 2023.
+In 2024, the American Legislative Exchange Council (ALEC) recognized him as a policy champion for sponsoring Senator Eric Koch’s SB 180, which protects Hoosiers from implementing a Central Bank Digital Currency.
+Pierce was also named a “20 under 40” Awardee by the Madison County Chamber of Commerce.